adrianbacceli/Knowledge_Management/content/Blue Teaming/Security Frameworks/ISO 27000 Frameworks.md

 ISO/IEC 27001 — Information technology – Security Techniques – Information security management.

+	Examples: Establishing the Information security management system (ISMS)

+	Thursday, December 5, 2024

+	12:21 PM

+	An information security management system (ISMS) is a set of policies and procedures for systematically managing an organization's sensitive data.
+The goal of an ISMS is to minimize risk and ensure business continuity by proactively limiting the impact of a security breach.

+	Scenario: A software development company handling sensitive customer data

+	1. Establishing the ISMS (ISO/IEC 27001):

+	Step A: Scope and Definition

+	- Use Case: The company decides to protect customer data, internal project documentation, and HR records.
+	- Action: Define the scope of the ISMS, including all information assets and areas within the organization that need protection.

+	Step B: Risk Assessment and Treatment Plan

+	- Use Case: Identifying risks such as unauthorized access to customer data, data breaches, and data loss.
+	- Action: Conduct a risk assessment to identify and evaluate risks.
+Develop a risk treatment plan to determine how to mitigate these risks (e.g., by applying specific controls).

+	Step C: Establishing Controls

+	- Use Case: Implementing measures to mitigate identified risks, such as access controls, data encryption, and regular audits.
+	- Action: Based on the risk assessment, establish the necessary controls.
+This is where ISO/IEC 27002 comes in for detailed guidance.

 ISO/IEC 27002 — Code of practice for information security controls.
+	Examples: Implementing and Managing Controls

+	Thursday, December 5, 2024

+	12:22 PM

+	Control A: Access Control

+	- Use Case: Only authorized developers should access the source code repository.
+	- Action: Implement access control policies, such as user authentication, role-based access, secure login procedures, and regular audits of access records.
+Refer to ISO/IEC 27002 Section 9 for specific guidelines on implementing these controls.

+	Control B: Cryptography

+	- Use Case: Protecting stored customer data to prevent data breaches.
+	- Action: Apply encryption to sensitive customer data both at rest and in transit, based on ISO/IEC 27002 Section 10 guidelines.
+This includes selecting strong encryption algorithms and managing encryption keys securely.

+	Control C: Physical and Environmental Security

+	- Use Case: Safeguarding server rooms and data centers from unauthorized physical access.
+	- Action: Implement physical security measures such as surveillance cameras, biometric access controls, and secure locking systems.
+Follow guidance in ISO/IEC 27002 Section 11 for physical and environmental security measures.

+	Control D: Incident Management

+	- Use Case: Promptly responding to security incidents such as unauthorized access or malware infections.
+	- Action: Establish an incident management process, including detection, reporting, and response to security incidents.
+ISO/IEC 27002 Section 16 provides detailed advice on setting up and managing this process.

 ISO/IEC 27003 — Information security management system implementation guidance